 Convert text content into over 100 different on-screen languages, ideal for people who don’t speak English as a first language.

 Make use of the toolbar’s built-in dictionary and thesaurus to check word definitions.
-This is particularly important for users with conditions like hyperlexia, who can read words but not necessarily understand their meaning.
+This is particularly important for users with conditions like hyperlexia, who can read words but do not necessarily understand their meaning.

 Switch to “text-only” mode.
 This feature is favored by those with conditions like Epilepsy, as they can strip away media and graphics that could cause a seizure.